MSc/PG Diploma Human Nutrition

 You’re assessed on written reports, laboratory practical classes and group and individual assignments, which may involve oral presentations.

-You’ll have a 2:1 degree in a relevant science subject.
+You'll have a 2:1 degree in a relevant science subject.
 A 2:2 may be acceptable depending on the degree and your references.
 We also accept graduates in Medicine.
 If your degree is not science based, you may be accepted if you can demonstrate a sound underpinning knowledge in the biosciences, to meet the demands of the programme.

 English language requirements

 Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.